 - Similar bespoke workshops on request where expertise is available in the WLGA.
 For example induction workshops

 Workshops are typically 2hrs.
 Maximum numbers 15 councillors per workshop.
 Workshops can be delivered to councillors from one or a group of authorities.
-All workshop materials will be bilingual but sessions are delivered in English, councils may therefore wish to arrange simultaneous translation as appropriate.
+Workshops can be provided through the medium of Welsh or English through simultaneous translation.

 Regional/National Workshops on new or key areas of councillor skills and knowledge: £75 plus VAT per delegate (4 for the price of 3 for multiple bookings).